MackCA/QuickFlicks/README.md

 #### BONUS
 - [X] (2pt) User can view the app on various device sizes and orientations.
-- [ ] (1pt) Run your app on a real device.
+- [X] (1pt) Run your app on a real device.

 ### App Walkthrough GIF
 <img src="http://g.recordit.co/UAS5SW1bZr.gif" width=250><br>

 ### Notes
-This was my first time using data pulled from an api.
-I had a bit of difficulty finding the base api on the website.
+I had trouble figuring out how to get through the security measures to run the app on my Ipad.